sbhsa1990/CEE609_Project/README.md

 The correspondong CMIP6 variables to [Qair, SoilMoi, Swnet, Tair] are respectively HUS, MRSO, RSDS and TAS. for each of these varibale the (Shared Socioeconomic Pathways) SSPs-1, -2 and -3 have been cosidered which somehow denote the good, mild and bat future scenarios.
 The output of CMIP6 are listed in "CMIP6 Dataset" folder in main repository.

 Next, we need to find out which CMIP6 SSPs are in better correlation with FLDAS's [Qair, SoilMoi, Swnet, Tair].
-This task is carried out by utilizong the Scatter-plot visualization metric which represented as "Scatter_plot.py"
+This task is carried out by utilizong the Scatter-plot visualization metric which represented as "Scatter_plot.py".

+Heatmap has been employed As another graphical evaluator.
+In order to obtain this plot we first need to find the accuracy metrics such as R (Correlation Coefficitn), RMSE (Root Mean Squared Error), MAE (Mean Absolute Erro) and NSE (Nash Sutcliffe Efficiency) between FLDAS's [Qair, SoilMoi, Swnet, Tair] and 15 CMIP6 obtained variables (5 GCM's and 3 SSP's).
+This task has been carried out using "Heatmap_Inputs.py" in "CMIP6 Dataset" folder of main repository.
+Outputs of this algorithm are saved in another folder in repository named "Heatmap".